Visit our website to see the data that you can access if you use this plugin to add the data source to SquaredUp:

 - User can change the data source configuration, ACL, and delete the data source.

 See Access control for more information.

-The magic of data streams is that they standardize data from all the different shapes and formats your tools use into a straightforward tabular format.
+Data streams standardize data from all the different shapes and formats your tools use into a straightforward tabular format.
 While creating a tile you can tweak data streams by grouping or aggregating specific columns.
 Depending on the kind of data, SquaredUp will automatically suggest how to visualize the result, for example as a table or line graph.

 A configurable data stream allows you to easily create new data streams specific to your needs, by entering information into a form, such as metric names or queries.
-Configurable data streams have a + before the name, and once new data streams have been created they show in the normal list of data streams.
+Configurable data streams have a cog icon next to their name in the tile editor.

-Any data streams you create can be edited from Settings > Data Streams.
+Any data stream you create can be edited by clicking the edit button (pencil) next to it in the tile editor, and also from Settings > Advanced > Data Streams.

 This data stream calls the

 /api/v1/query endpoint with a pre-set query, and allows you to enter a custom metric name.